Preserves: Text Syntax

 sufficiently common that special syntax exists for them.

-included in the string annotating the Value
+the end of the line is included in the string annotating the Value

 .